India Buildings: Interior

 A shopping arcade runs through the centre of the building, with offices on all floors.
-The entrances in Water Street and Brunswick Street lead into foyers.
+The entrances on Water Street and Brunswick Street lead into foyers.
 Each foyer has three painted and coffered saucer domes in the ceiling, supported by fluted Ionic columns in Travertine marble.
 There are doors to two lifts on each side.
 The shopping arcade has Travertine walls and floors, and a coffered barrel-vaulted ceiling with pendant lights.
 Along the sides of the arcade are shops with decorative bronze fronts.
 Elsewhere on the ground floor are larger areas originally occupied by the bank, the Post Office and the public hall.
 The upper floors contain offices, some of which have retained their original layout, while others have been altered.
+There is a war memorial dedicated to 15 members of staff from Alfred Holt Blue Funnel who died during World War 1.

-Public access to the arcade will be closed as part of the deal to move in 3,500 HMRC staff, with HMRC citing security reasons for the proposed decision.
+Public access to the arcade was closed as part of the deal to move in 3,500 HMRC staff, with HMRC citing security reasons for the proposed decision.